 Hubris (also hybris; pronounced /ˈhjuːbrɪs/) means extreme haughtiness or arrogance.
 Hubris often indicates being out of touch with reality and overestimating one’s own competence or capabilities, especially for people in positions of power (wikipedia).

 Sounds familiar, eh?
-Not nearly as eloquent as Ms. Klein or my father, I wrote about this a couple of decades ago from a contemplative perspective in an essay I called The Asking Is the Answer, which I just rediscovered and posted on my essays page.
+Not nearly as eloquent as Ms. Klein or my father, I wrote about this a couple of decades ago from a contemplative perspective in an essay I called The Asking Is the Answer, which I just rediscovered.
 This theme was also part of my post a couple of weeks ago on the blowout (and this one from The Sustainable Soul).

 Naomi Klein’s mantra sums it up: “You act like you know, but you don’t know.”

 The contemplative perspective is that this is true of all of us, all the time, about everything.
 We don’t know anything about anything.
 We only think we know.
 The more we act like we know, the more trouble we cause.
 The more we understand how deep our ignorance goes, the more harmoniously we can live within the whole movement of Life.
 Why?
 Because when we understand the true depths of our ignorance, we pay attention, we remain alert, we question our own assumptions, and we consider the possible consequences of our actions.

 We are faced with an unprecedented crisis.
 We can find a place for ourselves in the natural world that recognizes the limits of our understanding; or we can grasp at the appearance of control that comes with the illusion of certain knowledge, and hasten the destruction that we are surely bringing upon ourselves.